-Many of these genetic engineering technologies can also be applied towards targeting intracellular antigens with one or more TCRs.
+Many of these genetic engineering technologies can also be applied toward targeting intracellular antigens with one or more TCRs.
 This approach is particularly important for addressing the complexity of solid tumors.
-We believe that SB is ideally suited for targeting intracellular antigens by TCR as it may be more cost effective, should allow for rapid manufacturing and is customizable for individual patient therapies with the ability to include multiple TCRs in a single therapy.
+We believe that the Sleeping Beauty non-viral platform is ideally suited for targeting intracellular antigens by TCR as it may be more cost-effective, should allow for rapid manufacturing and is expected to be customizable for individual patient therapies with the ability to include multiple TCRs in a single therapy.
 We are pursuing discovery programs in TCR therapies for neoantigen targets.
 The development of an approach to create a truly personalized therapy for each cancer patient based on his/her neoantigens is a strategic goal of our Company.
+In addition, on January 10, 2017, the Company announced the signing of a Cooperative Research and Development Agreement (CRADA) with the National Cancer Institute (NCI) for the development of adoptive cell transfer (ACT)-based immunotherapies genetically modified using the SB) transposon/transposase system to express T cell receptors (TCRs) for the treatment of solid tumors.
+The principal goal of the CRADA is to develop and evaluate ACT for patients with advanced cancers using autologous peripheral blood lymphocytes (PBL) genetically modified using the non-viral SB system to express TCRs that recognize specific immunogenic mutations, or neoantigens, expressed within a patient's cancer.
+Clinical evaluations of the ability of these SB-engineered PBL to express TCRs reactive against cancer mutations to mediate cancer regression in patients with metastatic disease will be performed.
+Research conducted under the CRADA will be at the direction of Steven A. Rosenberg, M.D., Ph.D., Chief of the Surgery Branch at the NCI, in collaboration with researchers at the Company and Intrexon.